Weaker Assumptions for Asymmetric Trust: Consensus

 A process may execute multiple rounds in parallel.
-If the revival mechanism signals a process to start the next round, while the current round is still ongoing, the process proceeds with both executions simultaneously.
-This is enabled by the usage of arrays (\var{v}, \var{continue}) to store the process states separately for each round.
+This is enabled by the usage of arrays (\var{\propose}, \var{\proposed}) to store the process states separately for each round.
 This design ensures that the process can continue sending messages for every round it has initiated, which may be needed by other processes in the system.

 Algorithm~\ref{alg:aconsensus} presents a solution to the asymmetric consensus problem for all processes with depth 9.
-It relies on the binding crusader agreement and common coins previously introduced.
-Lemma~\ref{lem:aconsensus} proves that it satisfies the properties described in Definition~\ref{def:aconsensus}.
+It relies on the binding graded agreement and common coins previously introduced.
+Theorem~\ref{theorem:aconsensus} proves that it satisfies the properties described in Definition~\ref{def:aconsensus}.
+Lemmas~\ref{lem:c-cc-matching-2},~\ref{lem:c-d2-start-d7-end},~and~\ref{lem:c-d7-end-d2-start} show helper results that are used in the proof of the theorem.
 Since we want to prove the properties for all processes with depth 9, in the proofs, we will assume that there is at least one such process.

-\begin{lemma} If a process with depth at least 7 has the variable \var{continue}[\var{round}+1] set to $\true$ (i.e. start the round execution) in Algorithm~\ref{alg:aconsensus}, then at least one processes with depth at least 7 has \var{continue}[\var{round}] set to $\true$ (i.e., finishes the previous round execution). \end{lemma} \begin{proof} We are solving \op{C[9]}, therefore, we will assume the existence of at least one process $p_9$ with depth 9.

-Assume that process $p_7$ sets \var{continue}[\var{round}+1] to $\true$.
-There are two ways in which this can happen.
-It can either receive a quorum of \msg{revive2}{val, round+1} messages (line~\ref{line:c-revive2-quorum}) or obtain an output from the common coin (line~\ref{line:c-finish-round}.
-In the second case, it is clear that at least one process with depth 7 has $\var{continue}[\var{round}]=\true$, as $p_7$ itself satisfies this.
-This follows from the fact that for $p_7$ to set the variable to true, it must have obtained an output from the common coin (line~\ref{line:c-output-coin}) and before that from the binding crusader agreement (line~\ref{line:c-bca-decide}).
-To obtain a \textit{bca-decide}, it must have first called \textit{bca-propose}, which only happens if \var{v}[\var{continue}] is $\true$.

-In the other case, if it received \msg{revive2}{val, round+1} messages from a quorum $Q_7 \in \mathcal{Q}_7$, we know that all members of $Q_7$ received a kernel of \msg{revive1}{val, round+1} messages.
-Let $Q_9 \in \mathcal{Q}_9$ be the quorum of $p_9$ such that all its members have depth at least 8 and denote by $p_8$ a process that belongs to $Q_7 \cap Q_9$.
-Since $p_8$ has depth 8 and it received \str{revive1} messages from one of its kernels $K_8 \in \mathcal{K}_8$, we know that at least one process $p_7'$ with depth 7 sent a \msg{revive1}{val, round+1} message.
-By the argument used in the previous paragraph, we know that a process only sends this message if it has $\var{v}[\var{round}]=\true$.
-This proves the lemma. \end{proof}